Pedestrian Hit By A Car At A Junction – Who Is At Fault? – Road Traffic Accident Compensation Claims Guide

 The reasons for pedestrian accidents can vary.
 A lack of attention from the driver or cyclist who hits a pedestrian can be the reason.
 In some cases, a lack of attention from the pedestrian can be viewed as a contributing factor.
 A driver who is speeding or driving dangerously in another way can also cause a pedestrian accident.

 Even if they are not at fault, it is not always easy for a pedestrian to claim compensation when involved in a road traffic accident.
 Establishing that someone else’s actions were the main cause of the accident can be tricky.
 That especially applies if there are no witnesses or video evidence of the accident.
-Still, if you are a pedestrian hit by a car at a junction, and it wasn’t your fault, it is always worth exploring the possibility of a compensation claim.
+Still, if you are a pedestrian hit by a car at a junction, and it wasn’t your fault, it is always worth exploring the possibility of a personal injury compensation claim.

 Something which may not be clear is how a road accident is judged to have happened at a junction.
 In simple terms, a junction is where two or more roads meet together.
 They may also be referred to as crossroads.
 Many kinds of junctions exist and the rules vary in terms of how each one should be negotiated by road users.
 The different junctions you can find on UK roads include the following: